elixir-europe/rdmkit/pages/your_tasks/metadata_management.md

 * There are many appropriate tools for data documentation during the project.
 Check with your institute to know what is offered.
   * Electronic Lab Notebooks (ELNs) are usually better for more disparate and unstructured information that requires flexibility.
 Researchers can use an ELN (such as {% tool "elabftw" %}) in a personalised way and adapt it to document their everyday work.

   * Laboratory Information Management Systems (LIMS) typically follow pre-defined and highly structured experimental workflow.
-LIMS are used to document and track biological samples through the experimental processes and can support direct import of data from sources such as instruments.
+LIMS are used to document and track biological samples through the experimental processes and can support direct import of data from sources such as instruments (e.g {% tool "labid" %}).

   * Electronic Data Capture (EDC) systems are usually designated for collection of clinical trial data.